 A major factor that influences choice in content management systems is their ease of use.
 You want to go with a system that’s easy to set-up and easy to use.
 You also want something that is easy to design and helps swiftly manage inventory.
 Let’s compare WooCommerce and Shopify on this metric.

 Shopify operates on a subscription-based model.
 This means that all you need to is signup with Shopify and their step-by-step wizard will help you set-up a store in no time.
+You can also buy an existing store from the Shopify Exchange Marketplace.

 Because you’re paying for the whole package, you won’t have to be concerned about managing security, performance and server issues.
 These aspects will be dealt with by Shopify itself.